-The Council on Foundations secured a general information letter from the IRS, issued April 18, 2001, which may be relied on by all U.S. grant making private foundations, confirming that private foundations need not attempt a good faith equivalency determination before turning to expenditure responsibility.
-This clarifies that (i) a private foundation may jump directly to expenditure responsibility if it concludes, based on preliminary information regarding the proposed grantee, that it clearly will be unable to make a good faith equivalency determination, or if (ii) it is clear that the foundation will not be able to collect from the proposed grantee the data needed to attempt a good faith equivalency determination.
+based on preliminary information regarding the proposed grantee, that it clearly will be unable to make a good faith equivalency determination, or if (ii) it is clear that the foundation will not be able to collect from the proposed grantee the data needed to attempt a good faith equivalency determination.

-- 3.6.2 IRC section 4945 is designed to prohibit (i) foundation involvement in legislative activities and politics, (ii) certain grants to individuals without prior IRS approval of grant procedures, (iii) grants to organizations other than public charities unless the grantor exercises "expenditure responsibility" and (iv) grants for noncharitable purposes. - 3.6.3 U.S. private nonoperating foundations are required to make annual "qualifying distributions" to other charities equal to 5% of the value of the grantor private foundation's net assets held for investment.
+3.6.2 IRC section 4945 is designed to prohibit (i) foundation involvement in legislative activities and politics, (ii) certain grants to individuals without prior IRS approval of grant procedures, (iii) grants to organizations other than public charities unless the grantor exercises "expenditure responsibility" and (iv) grants for non-charitable purposes.

+3.6.3 U.S. private non-operating foundations are required to make annual "qualifying distributions" to other charities equal to 5% of the value of the foundation's net assets held for investment.
 If a U.S. private foundation wishes to make a grant to a foreign charity which does not have an IRS determination letter, it must either (i) determine that the foreign charity is the equivalent of a U.S. public charity or (ii) exercise "expenditure responsibility."
-If the U.S. grantor foundation has made a good faith determination that the foreign grantee is the equivalent of a U.S. public charity, the grant will qualify to count toward the minimum payout requirement even if the U.S. charity does not exercise "expenditure responsibility." - a.
-In determining whether and how to make a grant abroad, a U.S. private foundation should first determine that the grant is for a charitable purpose. - b.
-Next, it should gather the necessary documentation to allow it to determine whether the proposed grantee is the equivalent of a U.S. IRC section 501(c)(3) organization.
+If the U.S. grantor foundation has made a good faith determination that the foreign grantee is the equivalent of a U.S. public charity, the grant will qualify to count toward the minimum payout requirement even if the U.S. charity does not exercise "expenditure responsibility."

+a.
+In determining whether and how to make a grant abroad, a U.S. private foundation should first determine that the grant is for a charitable purpose.

+b.
+Next, if the U.S. private foundation determines that the proposed foreign grantee may be the equivalent of a U.S. public charity, then it should gather the necessary documentation to allow it to determine whether the proposed grantee is indeed the equivalent of a U.S. IRC section 501(c)(3) organization.
 If the grantee is the equivalent of a U.S. public charity, the review process is complete.
 If the equivalency determination fails, or if the foreign charity is the equivalent of a U.S. IRC section 501(c)(3) organization but is also the equivalent of a U.S. private foundation, then the grantor must exercise expenditure responsibility.